SwiftScream/ScreamNetworking/README.md

 ## Getting Started

 ### Manual
-Static Library and Dynamic Framework targets are provided for iOS, MacOS, tvOS, and watchOS; integrate them as you normally would.
+Static Framework targets are provided for iOS, MacOS, tvOS, and watchOS; integrate them as you normally would.

 ### Carthage
 Add `github "SwiftScream/ScreamNetworking" ~> 0.1` to your Cartfile